agusev/mastermind/README.md

 <code>game-logic/checkGameStatus.js</code> contains win conditions and will
 update game status after each move.<br>

-Finally, I added tests for the game logic:<br>
+Finally, I added some tests for the game logic:<br>

 ```
 mastermind